abudhu/slate/source/vnet.html.md

 "enableVmProtection": "true"
 ```

-Description: Indicates if VM protection is enabled for all the subnets in the virtual network
+Indicates if VM protection is enabled for all the subnets in the virtual network

 ## ddosProtectionPlan